The Bankrate promise

 The Venture X provides the perfect balance between premium travel benefits and the same 2X base rewards rate that Capital One Venture cardholders enjoy.
 Your rewards rate jumps to 10X miles on hotel and rental car purchases through Capital One Travel and 5X miles on flights (also through Capital One Travel).

 If there’s one downside to the Capital One Venture X, it’s the $395 annual fee.
-However, you may be able to offset the fee thanks to the card’s up to $300 in annual statement credits for Capital One Travel purchases.
-The Venture X also gives you 10,000 bonus miles—worth $100 towards travel—every year beginning on your first cardmember anniversary.
+However, you may be able to offset the fee thanks to the card’s $300 annual credit for bookings through Capital One Travel.
+The Venture X also gives you 10,000 bonus miles — worth $100 toward travel — every year beginning on your first cardmember anniversary.